rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 1. All Python values have a type.
 So far you know about strings, integers, floating-points, and booleans.
 2. Math operators let you do cool things like concatenating two strings by adding them together.
 3. The flip side of that cool coin is that Python will assume you know what you are doing if you add two strings (`'4' + '4'` is `'44'` *not* `8`) or multiply a string with an integer (`'4' * 4` is `'4444'` *not* `16`).
 4. You can change the type of a value.
-E.g `"4"` to `4` or `1` to `1.0`.
+E.g `'4'` to `4` or `1` to `1.0`.
 4. Python will throw a `TypeError` if you try to combine types values of values in ways that are not allowed.
-Remember this!

 ## General exercises {-}